nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221012090938/README.md

   - serial converter
   - gps

+- original amazon description
 ```
+One Netbook One Mix 2S Yoga 7" Pocket Laptop Win 10 OS Portable Mini Laptop CPU Core M3-8100Y Laptop Touch Screen Tablet PC 8GB/256GB+2048 Level Original Stylus Pen
 ```

+- low power mode with esc key?
+  - "Interestingly One Netbook didn’t bother putting a new shortcut on the keyboard for that feature — you press Fn+Esc to enable quiet mode, and the graphic on the Esc key is identical to the one the company used for the keyboard backlight control on the original One Mix"

 ` zet/20221012090938/README.md `

 # Related

+- [20221018042949](/zet/20221018042949/README.md) how to remap keys like esc in linux?

 - [20221018022719](/zet/20221018022719/README.md) testing netbook charging
 - [20221016161034](/zet/20221016161034/README.md) one mix netbook standby issues in linux